flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 app into edge-to-edge as a result; see the [timeline](#timeline) below for details.
-If your app explicitly sets `SystemUiMode.edgeToEdge` for it to run in edge-to-edge mode via a call to [`SystemChrome.setEnabledSystemUIMode`][4], your app is already migrated.
+If your app explicitly sets `SystemUiMode.edgeToEdge` for it to run in edge-to-edge mode via a call to [`SystemChrome.setEnabledSystemUIMode`][4], then your app is already migrated.
 Apps needing more time to migrate to edge-to-edge mode will need to follow the steps below to opt out on devices running Android SDK 15+.

 Please note that